zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If anyone deserves a raise and promotion here at the Center for Educational Development, it’s our very own Dr. Lucy Tse.
 Clap i f you think that she deserves a raise and a promotion.
 Come on, everybody!
 Thank you.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening, as well as clapping.
+Thank you for listening, as well as clapping.
 Come back and listen to us again one m ore time – well, at least one more time – right here on ESL Podcast.

 # Traveling by Light Rail